stuartherbert/DigitalEngineersReadingList/README.md

 * [Planet PHP] (http://www.planet-php.net) Feeds: [RSS] ()

     This is your one-stop shop for keeping up with the blogs of individual developers working in PHP today.
 Anyone who is doing useful work for the wider PHP community will be on here.
+In fact, I'd go as far as saying that anyone who is blogging about PHP but isn't on Planet PHP ...
+I'd be questioning why not.

 Browsers
 --------